 Power amplifier is the part of audio electronics.
 It is designed to maximize the magnitude of the power f given input signal.
 In sound electronics, the operational amplifier increases the voltage of the signal, but unable to provide the current, which is required to drive a load.
-In this tutorial, we will build a 100W RMS output power amplifier using MOSFETs and transistors with a 4 Ohms impedance speaker connected to it.
+In this tutorial, we will build a 100W RMS output power amplifier circuit using MOSFETs and transistors with a 4 Ohms impedance speaker connected to it.

 Construction Topology for Amplifiers